 Gormley's work on a myriad of legal/historical topics has earned him a national reputation as a leading constitutional scholar.
 In 1997, he published Archibald Cox: Conscience of a Nation, the authorized biography of one of the leading lawyers and public servants of the 20th century.
 The Cox book was awarded the 1999 Bruce K. Gould Book Award for outstanding publication relating to the law.
 In 2010, he published The Death of American Virtue: Clinton vs. Starr, a New York Times bestseller chronicling the scandals that nearly destroyed the Clinton Presidency.
 The Death of American Virtue received a 2011 Silver-Gavel Award (Honorable Mention) from the American Bar Association as well as international critical acclaim.

 Gormley has testified in the United States Senate three times.
 He also served as president of the Allegheny County Bar Association, the first academic to hold that position in the organization's 137-year history.
 From 1998 to 2001, he served as mayor of Forest Hills, Pennsylvania.
-A lifelong resident of Pittsburgh, Gormley and his wife Laura have four children, Carolyn, Luke, Rebecca, and Madeleine.
+A lifelong resident of Pittsburgh, Gormley and his wife Laura have four children.

 Steve Parrish is the founder of Steve Parrish Consulting Group, LLC specializing in crisis management, corporate social responsibility, public affairs, and communications for senior executives of corporations, law firms, and nonprofit organizations.
 Previously, Parrish was senior vice president of corporate affairs for Altria Group, Inc., and served as secretary of the public affairs and social responsibility committee of the board of directors of Altria Group, Inc.